SimpleSoftwareIO/simple-sms/README.md

 ###### Twilio Driver

 This driver sends messages through the [Twilio](https://www.twilio.com/sms) messaging service.
-It is very reliable and is capable of sending messages to mobile phones worldwide.
+It is very reliable and capable of sending messages to mobile phones worldwide.
 Simply supply your Account SID and Auth Token to begin sending messages.

 	return [
 		'driver' => 'twilio',